 Graston Technique or Instrument Assisted Soft Tissue Mobilization (IASTM)

-The Graston Technique® (GT), also known as Instrument Assisted Soft Tissue Mobilization (IASTM), is a therapeutic technique that utilizes instruments to enhance the clinician's ability to detect fascial adhesions (scar tissue) and restrictions in muscles, fascia, tendons and ligamnets.
+The Graston Technique® (GT), also known as Instrument Assisted Soft Tissue Mobilization (IASTM), is a therapeutic technique that utilizes instruments to enhance the clinician's ability to detect fascial adhesions (scar tissue) and restrictions in muscles, fascia, tendons and ligaments.
 It has been clinically proven to help achieve quicker and better outcomes in treating both acute and chronic conditions, including:

 Cervical Sprain/Strain (Neck Pain) Lumbar Sprain/Strain (Back Pain)